HaraldKi/kafka-watcher/README.md

 ## What is it?

-Simple web UI to quickly check the state of your Kafka logs.
+Simple web UI to check the state of your Kafka logs.

 - which topics with how many partitions?
-- current message keys at the head of a topic/partition
+- grep through message keys
 - state of the consumer groups

 ## How to use it?